jundalisay/superblist/content/en/research/descartes/world/chapter-12.md

 Hence, these waters do not change precisely every 6 hours, but rather lag behind by approximately 1/5 of an hour each time, as do those of our seas also.

-The small heaven `ABCD` is not exactly round.
+The planetary gravitational territory `ABCD` is not exactly round.
 - It extends a bit more freely at `A` and at `C`
 - There it moves proportionately more slowly than at `B` and `D`, where it cannot so easily break the course of the other air-aether containing it.
 <!-- the matter of the other heaven -->